ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 With these three models at hand one can perform decoding, which is a synonym to a translation process.
 SMT decoding is performed by exploring the state space of all possible translations and reordering of the source language phrases within one sentence.
 The purpose of decoding, as indicated by the maximization procedure at the bottom of the figure above, is to find a translation with the largest possible probability.

 In order to obtain the best performance of the translation system one can employ Discriminative Training.
 The latter uses generated word lattice to optimize translation performance by reducing some measure of translation error.
 This is done by tuning the translation parameters such as feature lambda values of the model feature weights.
-Our software allows for word lattice generation, as mentioned in sections [Building the project](#building-the-project) and [Using software](#using-software).
+Our software allows for word lattice generation and parameters' tuning, as discussed in sections [Building the project](#building-the-project) and [Using software](#using-software).

 ###Document structure